ClaimableApril–Summer

 🇸🇪 SAS Cancels 1,200+ Flights

-SAS scrapping ~1,200 flights after jet fuel prices doubled in 10 days.
-Mostly short-haul Norway, Sweden & Denmark.
+SAS scrapped around 1,200 flights after a sharp spike in jet fuel prices.
+Mostly short-haul routes across Norway, Sweden and Denmark.
 Rising fuel costs are a commercial decision — not an extraordinary circumstance under EU261.

 Airline chose to cancel.
 EU261 compensation €250–€600 applies.
 Don’t accept a voucher if you’re owed a refund.